Mansour: A Democrat Win in Georgia Could Make Kamala Harris One of the Most Powerful People in the World

 Statehood for the District of Columbia: In June, the Democrat-controlled House voted 232-180 in favor of granting statehood to the District of Columbia.
 This has been on the Democrats’ wish list for years.
 That’s because statehood for our Democrat-dominated capitol city will give Democrats two more U.S. Senate seats forever.
 The House bill was dead on arrival in the Republican-controlled Senate, but that will change if the Democrats gain control.
 And if D.C. gets statehood, there will likely be a renewed push to grant Puerto Rico statehood, giving the Democrats another two Senate seats and a stronger lock on controlling the Senate for decades.

-Packing the Supreme Court: By far one of the most consequential thing a Harris-Democrat controlled Senate could do is pack the Supreme Court – a goal which many Democrats have endorsed.
+Packing the Supreme Court: By far one of the most consequential things a Harris-Democrat controlled Senate could do is pack the Supreme Court – a goal which many Democrats have endorsed.
 Both Biden and Harris have refused to declare whether they are for or against court packing.

 Court packing is the beginning of the end of our republic.
 If the Democrats pull that thread, it will unravel the tapestry of our constitutional system.
 That’s because packing the Supreme Court means adding more justices than the current total of nine.
 For example, if Biden were to add six justices to the Supreme Court, that would give the left a super majority on the Court for decades.
 In practice, this would remove the checks and balances of our constitutional system by allowing the Democrats to ram through their legislative agenda safe in the knowledge that the Supreme Court (packed with a super majority of far-left justices appointed by a Democrat president) will uphold that agenda.
 That’s why FDR tried to pack the Court in the 1930s.
 He wanted to protect his New Deal from being overturned by the Supreme Court.
 I’m sure the current crop of Democrats would like to protect their own legislative agenda from a similar fate.